mathspp/mathspp/pages/02.blog/contributing-to-open-source-rich-2073/item.md

-This is the story of how I started contributing to Open Source and, in particular, how I tackled issue #2073 of the well-known Python library `rich`, by Will McGugan.
+This is the story of how I started contributing to open source and, in particular, how I tackled issue #2073 of the well-known Python library `rich`, by Will McGugan.

 ===